EliahKagan/palgoviz/basics/tree/green.md

 object derived from it, or by passing it to `asyncio.run` to run it as the entry point of a new event loop.

-`tree.dfs` calls `f_pre`, `f_in`, and `f_post` synchronously and is not a
+`tree.general_dfs` calls `f_pre`, `f_in`, and `f_post` synchronously and is not
-generator function or asynchronous function.
+a generator function or asynchronous function.
 So lazily delegating to it from a generator is a case that calls for a use of fibers separate from what can be achieved with Python syntax.

 **The [`greenlet`](https://greenlet.readthedocs.io/en/latest/) library**